-Children's Charity Declines Tekashi 6ix9ine's $200K Donation | NME
+Children's charity declines Tekashi 6ix9ine's $200K donation | NME

 6ix9ine responded on yet another deleted Instagram post, writing “@nokidhungry rather take food out the mouth of these innocent children I never seen something so cruel.”

 Despite this, 6ix9ine has been breaking a lot of records since his early release from prison in April.
 He went on Instagram Live and set the record for most people tuned in to a single stream on the platform, with 2million viewers.
-Shortly after, he released his new single ‘GOOBA’, which broke YouTube’s record for biggest 24 hour debut in hip-hop, taking the crown away from Eminem’s ‘Killshot’.
+Shortly after, he released his new single ‘GOOBA’, which broke YouTube’s record for biggest 24-hour debut in hip-hop, taking the crown away from Eminem‘s Machine Gun Kelly diss track ‘Killshot’.

 There were also rumours that 6ix9ine had signed to Jay-Z’s management company Roc Nation, but the company shut down those rumours.